blueriver/MuraAngularDecoupled/README.md

 And finally go to your Mura admin (http://localhost:8888/admin) and reload Mura one more to and it will see the mura.config.json from the ./angular directory.

-# Key Points of Integrations with Mura
+# Key Points of Integration with Mura

 The intergration is entirely done with Mura.js installed as an npm within the and project while running Mura's official docker container.